Built by a Brain

 That Wouldn't Sit Still

 ADHchi wasn't born in a boardroom.
 It was born during a 3am hyperfocus session, somewhere between a cold cup of tea and the 47th open tab.
+What started as a hoodie brand became something I think the internet actually needed.

 When I Remembered My Diagnosis,